cykerway/complete-alias/README.md

 # Intro

-Users often don't have a way to complete custom shell aliases.
+If you are wondering how to make the programmable completion functionality as provided by the shell work with aliases automagically, then this program is your friend.

-This program provides a **generic**, **universal** and **programmatic** solution to this problem:
+This program provides a shell alias completion tool which:

--   It is **generic**.
-The program works with all commonly defined aliases, even those with leading redirections and those aliasing to themselves.
+-   Works with all properly defined aliases, even those aliasing to themselves.

--   It is **universal**.
-A single function completes all aliases blindly, which means users don't have to define different completion functions for different aliases.
+-   Uses a single function to complete all aliases, which means you don't have to define different functions for different aliases.

--   It is **programmatic**.
-Aliases are completed automatically by the program as you type without any human intervention.
+-   Completes aliases automagically as you type in the command line and press `<Tab>`.
+Nothing else.

 # Installation & Usage

-## Bash

-1. If `~/.bash_completion` doesn't exist, create it.
+Currently the only supported shell is [Bash][Bash].

+To use this program with Bash:

+1. Install [bash-completion][bash-completion], which is a dependency of this program.

+    You may find it already installed on your system or you may be able to install it via your system's package manager.

-2. Paste the content of `completions/bash_completion.sh` into `~/.bash_completion`.
+2. Append the content of `completions/bash_completion.sh` into `~/.bash_completion`:

-3. Complete an alias with:
+        cat completions/bash_completion.sh >> ~/.bash_completion

+3. Edit `~/.bash_completion` to setup completion functions for your own aliases.
+Usually this involves uncomment and edit some comment lines like
+    this:

+        #complete -F _complete_alias myalias

+    If you want to complete for alias `foo`, then edit this line into:

-        complete -F _complete_alias <myalias>
+        complete -F _complete_alias foo

-    Multiple aliases can be specified one per line, or as arguments on a single line.
+4. To complete a command line with an alias, simply press `<Tab>`.

-# Example
+# Usage Example

-## Bash

 In `~/.bash_profile`: